vijishmadhavan/Chehara-GAN/README.md

 # चेहरा-GAN

-A simple project, trained within a day or two using faicial features.
+A simple weekend project, trained within a day or two using faicial features.

 **Demo:** [<img src="https://colab.research.google.com/assets/colab-badge.svg" align="center">](https://colab.research.google.com/github/vijishmadhavan/Chehara-GAN/blob/master/%E0%A4%9A%E0%A5%87%E0%A4%B9%E0%A4%B0%E0%A4%BE_GAN.ipynb)